aws-samples/amazon-aurora-labs-for-mysql/docs/serverless/create/index.md

-# Creating a Serverless Aurora Cluster
+# Create an Aurora Serverless DB Cluster

 This lab will walk you through the steps of creating an Amazon Aurora Serverless database cluster manually, and configuring the scaling parameters of the cluster.

 This lab contains the following tasks:

-1. Creating the serverless DB cluster
+1. Create a serverless DB cluster
-2. Creating a secret to store the credentials
+2. Create a secret to store the credentials

 This lab requires the following lab modules to be completed first:

-* [Prerequisites](/modules/prerequisites/) (using `lab-no-cluster.yml` template is sufficient)
+* [Deploy Environment](/prereqs/environment/) (using the `lab-no-cluster.yml` template is sufficient)

-## 1. Creating the serverless DB cluster
+## 1. Create a serverless DB cluster

 Open the <a href="https://us-west-2.console.aws.amazon.com/rds/home?region=us-west-2" target="_blank">Amazon RDS service console</a>.